tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### Capture serialization error bug fix in 5.4.1

+1. In .NET 5+, the BinaryFormatter is marked obsolete and prohibited in ASP.NET apps.
+2. This bug caused and end of stream error rather than capturing it properly.
+This version fixes that bug and exposes the limitation introduced in .NET 5+ on ASP.NET apps.
+3. Using ServiceWire in an ASP.NET app is still possible but requires the use of the [EnableUnsafeBinaryFormatterSerialization](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/5.0/binaryformatter-serialization-obsolete) flag in your project file.
+Use this carefully and be sure you understand the risks.

 ### ICompression added for injecting compression strategy in 5.4.0

 1. Added ICompression for injecting custom compression into usage.